rdidjurgeit/project2_r.didjurgeit/README.md

 ### Concept

+Embark on a thrilling journey of maritime knowledge with "Boater's Quest Quiz" – an engaging and educational quiz game designed to test and enhance your understanding of the License for Recreation Boating.
+Get ready to set sail on a virtual adventure filled with questions, challenges, and captivating visuals that bring the world of boating to life.

 The concent is a quiz game to test knowledge about the License for Recreation Boating.
-The idea is to have pictures that will be later implemented.
+The idea is to have later on pictures that will be later implemented.
+During develop the idea to have a Submit button was later change to only have a nex when question is selected

 - Wiframe Mobile,